SamuelSlavka/site/README.md

 ## Setup

-This app is separated into two submodules both on gitlab and each has its own pipelines.
-This pipline only refreshes services and the main proxy.
+This app is separated into two submodules both on GitLab and each has its pipelines.
+This pipeline only refreshes services and the main proxy.
-All docker immmgaes are built for arm64 architecture.
+All docker images are built for arm64 architecture.